XertroV/nadeoservices-helper/README.md

 # What contains this repository?

-This repository contains a [documentation](/docs/) for each common routes of the NadeoServices API, plus a [JSON API](/api/) to access the documentation for other applications [such as the Openplanet plugin](/plugin/) and a [website](/website/) that brings this documentation.
+This repository contains a [documentation](/docs/) for each common routes of the NadeoServices API, plus a [JSON API](/api/) to access the documentation for other applications [such as the Openplanet plugin](/plugin/).

 # Using NadeoServices